-A performance of a play An exhibition of a film Indoor sporting events A boxing or wrestling event Performance of live music Any playing of recorded music A Performance of dance Provision of facilities for making music Provision of dancing facilities.
+A performance of a play

+An exhibition of a film

+Indoor sporting events

+A boxing or wrestling event

+Performance of live music

+Any playing of Recorded Music

+A Performance of Dance

+Provision of facilities for making music

+Provision of facilities for dancing.

 In addition the act also covers:

-The licensing of individuals for the retail sale of alcohol ("personal licences");
+The licensing of individuals for the retail sale of alcohol ('personal licences');

-The licensing of premises for the retail sale of alcohol, the provision of regulated entertainment, of late night refreshment ("premises licences");
+The licensing of premises for the retail sale of alcohol, the provision of regulated entertainment, and late night refreshment ('premises licences');

-The supply of alcohol or the provision of regulated entertainment to certain clubs ("club premises certificates"); and
+The supply of alcohol or the provision of regulated entertainment to certain clubs ('club premises certificates'); and

-The permitting of certain licensable activities on a temporary basis ("temporary event notices").
+The permitting of certain licensable activities on a temporary basis ('temporary event notices').

-2.3 The policy will cover new applications, renewal of applications where applicable, transfers and variations of licences and certificates, and temporary premises licences.
+2.3 The policy will cover new applications, renewal of applications where applicable, transfers and variations of licences and certificates, and temporary event notices.
 It will also include the review of licences and certificates, such a review could lead to the revocation of a licence or certificate.

-3 Consideration of the impact of licensed activities
+3.0 Consideration of the Impact of Licensed Activities